PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Prove it?" said the ex-Duke, "Why I am a descendant of a noble line.
 My word is my bond."

 "Not with me it ain't.
 I've known too many nobles.
-Your word and six coppers will get you a foul tasting ale in Robrecht."
+Your word and six coppers will get you a foul tasting ale at the Sign of the Bent Eelpout."

+"My Gods, is that foul establishment still there?"

+"It's being renovated," said Boltac.

 # Boltac Catches Rattick and Makes Him His Minister